deliteser112/eclipse-platform-releng-buildtools/db/README.md

     following the existing scripts in that folder.
 Note the double underscore in the naming pattern.

+4. Run `./nom_build :nom:generate_golden_file`.
+This is a pseudo-task
+    implemented in the `nom_build` script that does the following:
-4. Run the `:db:test` task from the Gradle root project.
+    -   Runs the `:db:test` task from the Gradle root project.
 The SchemaTest will fail because the new schema does not match the golden file.

-5. Copy `db/build/resources/test/testcontainer/mount/dump.txt` to the golden
+    -   Copies `db/build/resources/test/testcontainer/mount/dump.txt` to the golden
         file `db/src/main/resources/sql/schema/nomulus.golden.sql`.
-Diff it against
-    the old version and verify that all changes are expected.

-6. Re-run the `:db:test` task.
+    -   Re-runs the `:db:test` task.
 This time all tests should pass.

+    You'll want to have a look at the diffs in the golden schema to verify that all changes are intentional.

 Relevant files (under db/src/main/resources/sql/schema/):